bintangdaniello/Community-Service-Request-Tracking-and-Response-System/README.md

 ## Security

 All database queries are executed using **parameterized queries** (also known as prepared statements) via Python's `sqlite3` module.
-This ensures that user input is never interpolated directly into SQL strings, preventing SQL injection attacks.
+This ensures that user input is never interpolated directly into SQL strings.
+This is done to prevent SQL injection attacks.

 ```python
 # Safe — user input is passed as a parameter, never concatenated into the query